 The Current Copyright-Violating Web Is Untenable

 The vast majority of sober and level-headed internet observers have to admit that the current situation where movies, TV shows, music albums and other copyrighted content becomes freely available within nanoseconds of their release is untenable.
 Entertainment content is produced at high expense with an expectation that the venture will produce a profit, and it is simply not feasible to spend $100 million-plus on a media production just to give it away for free.
+That is why you should get reliable internet plans with Spectrum internet to watch paid stuff.
 However, the BSA is finally realizing that the impact of SOPA is too draconian to contemplate.